TeamGraphix/graphix/docs/source/tutorial.rst

 X byproduct, node = 7, domain = [2, 4, 6]
 X byproduct, node = 3, domain = [2]

-Notice that all measurements with angle=0 (Pauli X measurements) dissapeared.
+Notice that all measurements with angle=0 (Pauli X measurements) dissapeared - this means that a part of quantum computation was `classically` (and efficiently) preprocessed such that we only need much smaller quantum resource.
-The additional Clifford commands, along with byproduct operations, can be dealt with by simply rotating the final readout measurements from the standard Z basis, so the hardware/simulator requirement remains the same.
+The additional Clifford commands, along with byproduct operations, can be dealt with by simply rotating the final readout measurements from the standard Z basis, so there is no downside in doing this preprocessing.

-As you can see below, the resource state has shrank significantly, but they both serve as the quantum resource state for the same quantum computation task as defined above.
+As you can see below, the resource state has shrank significantly, but again we know that they both serve as the quantum resource state for the same quantum computation task as defined above.

 +---------------------------------+---------------------------------+
 | before                          | after                           |